BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 ## Favourite Quotes And Inspirations

 These are in no particular order, and I'd have many more around...
 If it wasn't for these people, I wouldn't know where else to draw my inspiration from.
-If I've left a quote untranslated, within the German language, it is because I feel like it would loose it's potency otherwise.
-Feel free to use a translator though.
+Quotes which only unfold their full potency within the German language have been kept as such and were translated and parenthesized immediately afterwards.

 "Is there any valid construction of irrational number?
 Hint: NO. Since there is no valid construction of irrational number, can there be any valid mathematical concept for real number?
 Hint: NO." - John Gabriel

+"Since my earliest memories I have been depressed, both due to my suffering and that of others.
+I cannot begin to imagine how anyone can claim to be normal and never have suffered depression.
+No deep thinker can avoid experiencing many bouts of depression during life’s journey.
+The world is a very miserable place whether one is rich or poor.
+In my opinion, someone who does not experience Weltschmerz is abnormal." - John Gabriel

 "Future inventions have always existed, only we cannot realise them all." - ?